carzum/termviz/README.md

 The mode allows to teleoperate the robot by sending `geometry_msgs::Twist` messages on the specified topic (`cmd_vel` by default).
 The messages are continuously sent.
 Any unmapped key switches the sent messages to 0, i.e., stops the robot.
 Settings can be found under `teleop` in the configuration file.

+If the parameter 'publish_cmd_vel_when_idle' is set to true (default), the mode will keep publishing STOP (all velocities 0).
+Otherwise the command is only sent once!
+This should allow users to teleoperate robots without blocking them actively

 ### Image mode

 This mode allows to visualize images received on the topics specified under `image_topics` in the configuration file.